 No. Amazon does not require that products be available for sale on Amazon but the Seller will have to have a Brand Registry account.

-58. How long does it take for me to receive an invitation to Brand Registry?
+58. How long does it take for me to enroll in Brand Registry?

-If you meet the eligibility requirements for Brand Registry, and you have a Seller Account in Good Standing, you should receive an invitation to Brand Registry within 3-4 weeks from the IPA law firm’s notification to Amazon of your USPTO federal application number.
-However, there may be delays due to the time it takes for application data to be available on the USPTO’s website.
+Once your federal trademark application is filed, we notify Amazon of your filing.
+If the Applicant matches the name on the Seller Account, the federal trademark application is connected through the Amazon Request ID you provided to us.
+Once we notify Amazon, you will create a Brand Registry Account and self-enroll the brand using the information we provide to you.
+Brands are usually enrolled within 2-3 weeks from the application filing date however, there may be delays due to the time it takes for application data to be available on the USPTO’s website.
 If you do not have a Seller Account, your invitation may be slightly delayed since these are manually entered into Brand Registry.

 59. What happens if you submit a trademark application, but I have not received my Brand Registry invitation email from Amazon?